-In 2022, there were a number of major crimes which required extensive investigation and consumed a significant amount of time from the investigations division.
+In 2023, there were a number of major crimes which required extensive investigation and consumed a significant amount of time from the Investigations Division.
 Detective investigations entailed interviews, identifying witnesses, suspect interrogations, search warrants, arrest warrants, forensic interviews (MDICS), evidence preservation/collection, surveillance, and undercover operations.
-The purpose of the detective division is to investigate serious crimes that need investigative expertise and require a large amount of time.
+The purpose of the Detective Division is to investigate serious crimes that need investigative expertise and require a large amount of time.
 Detectives attend extensive additional training and schools such as Core Investigation, Search Warrant School, Homicide School, Sexual Assault School, Interview and Interrogation School, Child Endangerment/Abuse School, Officer Involved Shooting School, and Sex Offender/Registrant School.
 Most Detective courses are put on by the Institute of Criminal Investigations known as ICI.
 The majority of detective cases include rapes, lewd acts against children, shootings, stabbings, robberies, burglaries/thefts, stolen vehicles, homicides and attempted homicides, suspicious deaths, fraud, assaults w/ great bodily injuries, assault with deadly weapons, embezzlements, and stolen property reports.
-The following are just a few examples of the investigations that the Detectives and Youth Development Officers solved:
+The following are just a few examples of the investigations that the Detectives and Youth Development Officers solved or are currently investigating:

-Throughout the year the team investigated numerous child pornography cases with the assistance of the ICAC task force (Internet Crimes Against Children) resulting in the arrest of suspects in possession of child porn.
-The team also participated in a prostitution sting targeting Lemoore that resulted in several arrests.
+Throughout the year the team investigated numerous child pornography cases with the assistance of the ICAC task force (Internet Crimes Against Children) resulting in the arrest of suspects in possession of child pornography.
+The team also participated in an undercover operation with several agencies targeting adults who solicited minors for sex.